Code-Institute-Submissions/ellenstafford/README.md

 - Poppins was used for the majority of the site's written text.
 It is a clean, readable font, making it both visually pleasing and appropriate.

   - As according to the image above regarding the psychology behind type choices, Poppins can be seen as combination of Sans Serif and Modern fonts.
-Therefore, the connotations and emotions associations with font include: clean, progressive, modern and reliable.
+Therefore, the connotations and emotions associated with the font include: clean, progressive, modern and reliable.

 - Josefin Sans was used for the majority of the site's headers (h1-h6 elements), aswell as the navbar, navbar brand and the button on the homepage and the contact form.
 It is bolder than the Poppins font, which thus allows for a good visual contrast between titles and content.
 It also helps to distinguish particular sections from the whole body of the site.

   - Josefin Sans can be seen as a hybrid between Serif, Sans Serif and Modern fonts.
-As according to the pyschology behind typography, Josefin Sans can evoke a combination of positive and associations emotions, such as: respectability, reliability, stability and strength.
+As according to the pyschology behind typography, Josefin Sans can evoke a combination of positive associations and emotions, such as: respectability, reliability, stability and strength.

 ### Colour Scheme